MrCartoonology/imagegen/README.md

 # imagegen

 This repo supports the post [Image Generative AI - DDPM](https://mrcartoonology.github.io/jekyll/update/2025/06/24/image_gen_ai_ddpm.html).
 It has not been cleaned up for general use but provides reference for the experiments reported on.

+`main` branch is not used for the post - support is in the branches

+* `first_run` implement lightweight DDP from scratch, report on unexpected sampling behavior
+* `evalddpm` add diagnostic metrics to dig into what is happening
+* `fix_run` run Hugging Face code from notebooks

 # first_run support